A Charmed Life

 “That kind of work ethic will serve you well later in life too, Jeff,” Officer Dwadczik added.
 “Would you mind a workout partner in the mornings?”

 Jeff blinked.
 This sounded like the start of an offer to help him out, and he’d only just met the man.
-“That’d be great, sir.”

 “I’m on the graveyard shift right now, eleven at night to seven in the morning.
 I can be here by 7:15 most mornings, as long as I don’t get buried in reports from the night shift.
 Would that work for you?”

-“Yes, sir!”
+“Yes, Sir!”
 Jeff said quickly.
 “I usually do my push-ups and sit-ups after waking up.
 Should I keep doing that?”

 “Why don’t you hold off until you get here in the morning?”
 Jack Dwadczik suggested.
 “I’m sure you’re doing things right, but I can show you some other types of push-ups, too.
 What are you doing now?”
 Jeff explained when he’d started and how many of each he could do.
 Jack nodded.